Monitoring, Delineating and Analysing Shorelines using Remote Sensing

 Study Area: Marina Beach, Chennai - Tamil Nadu (South-East India)

-• it has tools such as Histogram and Time-Lapse video creation which allows for accurate thresholding and enhanced visualization
+It includes analytical tools such as histograms and time-lapse video generation, which allow for more accurate thresholding and enhanced visualization.

 TIMESTAMPS